Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Lowenthal ED, Ellenberg JH, Machine E, et al. Association between efavirenz-based compared with nevirapine-based antiretroviral regimens and virological failure in HIV-infected children.
 JAMA.
 2013;309(17):1803-1809.
 Available at: http://www.ncbi.nlm.nih.gov/pubmed/23632724.

-- Kekitiinwa A, Spyer M, et al. Virologic resonse to efavirenz vs. nevirapine-containing ART in the ARROW trial.
-Presented at: 21st Conference on Retroviruses and Opportunistic Infections.
+- Kekitiinwa A, Spyer M, et al. Virologic resonse to efavirenz vs. neviraopine-containing ART in the ARROW trial.
+Conference on Retroviruses and Opportunistic Infections.
 2014.
-Boston, MA.
+Boston, Massachussetts.

 - Giaquinto C, Anabwani G, Feiterna-Sperling C, et al. Steady-state pharmacokinetics of nevirapine extended-release tablets in HIV-1-infected children and adolescents: an open-label, multiple-dose, cross-over study.
 Pediatr Infect Dis J. 2014;33(7):e173-179.
 Available at: http://www.ncbi.nlm.nih.gov/pubmed/24378938.